thutasann/c-lang/README.md

-# C Progamming Language KickOff
+# C Progamming Language

 This is the repo where I start learning `C Programming Language`.

+## Topics

+- C Basic
+- Data Structure and Algorithms

 ## Check GCC Compiler